vzakharchenko/Forge-Secure-Notes-for-Jira/README.md

 **How to use:**

 1. **Quick access via Audit pages**: Click the "Ask Rovo" button on any audit page (My History, My Issue History, My Project History, or User History).
 The button automatically opens the Rovo AI agent with a pre-configured prompt based on the current tab context.
-2. **Manual access**: Open the Rovo AI assistant in Jira directly
+2. **Manual access**: Open the Rovo AI assistant in Jira directly (agent "Security Notes analytics")
 3. Ask questions about Security Notes using natural language
 4. The agent will generate SQL queries and return results
 5. Results are explained in natural language with summaries and highlights

 **Example queries:**

-- "Can you show all users which I shared security notes with for this issue?"
+- "Can you show all users which I shared security notes with?"
-- "Show all users which I shared security notes with for this project."
+- "Show all users which I shared security notes with."
-  - "Report security notes for this issue last month."
+- "Report security notes from last month."
 - "Show me top 10 users who created the most security notes."
+(Admin only)
+- "Display all security notes created in the last 30 days."
+- "Show all notes shared with me that are still active."

 ## 🏗️ Development Architecture & Quality